 Parent: You really look very upset with your friend.
 What happened?
 How come you are feeling so angry?

-Child: She keeps taking my things without asking me!
+Child: She keeps copying from my workbook!
 I have told her not to do that!
 But she doesn't listen.

 Parent: I see.
-You want Rehana to listen and you want her to ask your permission before using your things.
+You want Rehana to write her own answers and not copy yours.